-Tourist bureau Sand in Taufers, Josef-Jungmann-Strasse 8, I-39032 Sand in Taufers, Tel.: 00 39/04 74/6780 76.
+Tourist info: Tourist bureau Sand in Taufers, Josef-Jungmann-Strasse 8, I-39032 Sand in Taufers, Tel.: 00 39/04 74/6780 76.

+For general orientation see the general Hohe Tauern page.
+Rieserferner mountains can be reached: 1.
+From Austrian side, from Isel valley.
+In Huben turn west and drive through Defereggental.
 2. From Italian side.
 In Rienz valley (Pustertal) turn north and drive either into Ahrntal and further into Raintal or in Antholzer tal.

 Wild camping is not allowed, but on the Italian side high alpine bivouacs are, on the Austrian side only in emergencies.

 Early 2014, an article appeared in DAV Panorama, the magazine of the large German Alpine Club, featuring a 5 stage trip in the Rieserferner Group (in German).
 I found out about this when I visited the area in the summer of the same year, because the article brought a lot more people than usual, and they were talking about it.
 Especially the Barmer Hütte was crowded, something that was apparently unheard of in previous years.
+Here is a summary.

 Stage 1: Antholzer See to the Rieserferner Hütte.
 From there a possible side trip to Schwarze Wand (3105m) and back.